A Tour of the Big Easy

 Mardi Gras World

-I catch a late lunch downtown at Cafe Maspero, which is a reasonable place to eat.
+I catch a late lunch downtown at Cafe Maspero, which was a reasonable place to eat.
 Then it’s back on the bus again to the French Market – which I need not have bothered with as it’s only a couple of blocks away!
-The Market is mostly full of tat but I see some nice photos of Bourbon Street but think them expensive.
+The Market is mostly full of tat.
+I do see some nice photos of Bourbon Street but think them expensive.
 There’s a bar / restaurant in the market, Market Cafe, that has a music area with tables where an old-ish African American guy with a guitar is playing some tunes.
 Maybe he’ll be the first ‘proper’ bluesman I’ll hear, perhaps?
 So I sit and have a beer.
 He’s pretty good and he’s playing the blues!
 His set draws to a close so I go to the bus stop, wait for the next bus and eventually get back to the hotel.

 Back to Bourbon Street